tneotia/html-editor-enhanced/README.md

 6. It exposes the `InAppWebViewController` so you can customize the WebView however you like - you can even load your own HTML code and inject your own JavaScript for your use cases.

 7. It has support for dark mode

+8. It has support for low-level customization, such as setting what buttons are shown on the toolbar

 More is on the way!
 File a feature request or contribute to the project if you'd like to see other features added.